CodingPassion-net/invalid/README.md

 **Step 2**: Initialize the the library like following.

-If you are using localization, you need to do this, somewhere where you have access to `context` and below `WidgetsApp` in the widget tree.
-For example in `initState` of a descendent of `WidgetsApp`.
+If you are using localization, you need to initialize, somewhere where you have access to `context` and below `WidgetsApp` in the widget tree.
+For example in `initState` of a descendent widget of `WidgetsApp`.

 If you are not using localization, you can initialize for example in the `main` function.